-While Brahmatal Lake and Bekaltal Lake takes its own place in the mesmerising sight that this trek has to offer, it’s this lakeside campsites that comes as a bonus.
-With a vista of colours of the laid out tents on the fresh white snow under the star-studded sky, in a land that’s surrounded by thick forest vegetation is a sight that’s treat to your eyes and warms up your heart as the campsite feels like a dream come true with marvellous mountain ranges in the backdrop.
+While Brahmatal Lake and Bekaltal Lake take their place in the mesmerising sight that this trek has to offer, it’s this lakeside campsite that comes as a bonus.
+With a vista of colours of the laid out tents on the fresh white snow under the star-studded sky, in a land that’s surrounded by thick forest vegetation is a sight that’s treated to your eyes and warms up your heart as the campsite feels like a dream come true with marvellous mountain ranges in the backdrop.

 Best Time to Visit